Our services provided at the DeKalb County History Center are possible due to the dedicated teamwork among staff

-DeKalb County History Center will explore the diverse stories that are part of our county’s history; gather people together through exhibits, programs, and research; engaging with people of diverse backgrounds to ensure they see themselves in our local history; and inspiring people to apply this knowledge to enlighten the decisions of tomorrow.
+The DeKalb County History Center is committed to exploring the diverse stories that are part of our county’s history; gathering people together through exhibits, programs, and research; engaging with people of diverse backgrounds to ensure they see themselves in our local history; and inspiring people to apply this knowledge to enlighten the decisions of tomorrow.

 The DeKalb County History Center also places a high priority on building the capacity of local organizations by providing resources and opportunities for collaboration.